mahdialmusaad/opengl-voxel-game/README.md

 - Controller support

 ## Commands
 Commands are also available to make exploring and editing the world easier!
-The implementations can be seen in the [application source file](https://github.com/mahdialmusaad/badcraft/blob/main/src/Utility/Application.cpp) ('ApplyChat' function)
+The implementations can be seen in the [callbacks file](https://github.com/mahdialmusaad/badcraft/blob/main/src/Application/Callbacks.cpp).
 - /tp x y z - Teleport to specified x, y and z coordinates.
-Scientific notation and other keywords are allowed (e.g. inf, NaN).
+Scientific notation and other keywords are allowed.
 - /speed n - Change the player's current speed to the specified value.
 - /tick n - Change the tick speed to the specified value, which affects the speed at which in-game time passes.
 - /time n - Change the current in-game time to the specified value.